Gonz-inc/CS-470/README.md

 ## Course Overview

 In this course, I developed a full stack application that runs in the cloud.
-By applying cloud-based development principles and best practices, I enhanced the software stack from Full Stack Development I to utilize frameworks that build the cloud architecture on which the application runs.
-Additionally, this course provided me with the opportunity to demonstrate my career readiness by articulating highly technical content to various audiences in multiple formats.
+By applying cloud-based development principles and best practices, from what i have learned from Full Stack Development I. I utilize frameworks that build the cloud architecture on which the application runs.
+Additionally, this course provided me with the opportunity to demonstrate my career readiness by creating highly technical content to various audiences in multiple formats.

 ## Major Projects